llvm/circt/README.md

 This is a test repository, experimenting with an approach of building a modular set of tools for verilog and other SiFive related projects.

-SPT is just a placeholder, "SiFive Platform Tools", better suggestion welcome :-)
+SPT is just a placeholder, "SiFive Platform Tools".
+It has been pointed out that this is far too close to the existing "SBT" tool and it also only has three letters.
+A better 4-letter suggestion is very welcome :-)

 ## Setting this up